Josip Vuković

-Josip Vuković (born 2 May 1992) is a Croatian footballer who plays as a midfielder for Turkish TFF First League club Kocaelispor.
+Josip Vuković (born 2 May 1992) is a Croatian footballer who plays as a midfielder for Turkish TFF 1.
+Lig club Sakaryaspor.

 Club career

 Josip Vuković went through the ranks of HNK Hajduk Split, establishing himself, as well, as a regular for the Croatia U19 team in the 2010/2011 season.
 He was released, however, by Hajduk, in the summer of 2011, and he joined the Druga HNL side NK Dugopolje.
 Soon after, however, this was followed by injury, forcing Vuković to miss the following 1.5 seasons, returning only in the late stages of the 2012/2013 season.
-He was re-signed by Hajduk in the summer of 2014 and he made his Prva HNL debut on 24 August 2014, in a 0-2 loss against NK Osijek, after the coach Igor Tudor decided to rest several first-team players.
+He was re-signed by Hajduk in the summer of 2014 and he made his Prva HNL debut on 24 August 2014, in a 0–2 loss against NK Osijek, after the coach Igor Tudor decided to rest several first-team players.

-On 22 June 2018 Josip Vuković signed a three year professional contract with Marítimo.
+On 22 June 2018 Josip Vuković signed a three-year professional contract with Marítimo.

 On 4 January 2023, Vuković joined Saudi club Al-Faisaly on loan.

 On 9 July 2023, he signed with Süper Lig club Pendikspor.